LSL000UD/RSNA2022-7th-Place/README.md

 ## Training

-Training code is modified directly on nn-UNet, so it may not be well organized.
+Training codes are directly modified on nn-UNet, so it may not be well organized.

 1. Stage 1